Hunting a charged Higgs boson pair in proton-proton collisions: Acknowledgments

 \section{Acknowledgments}

+We are grateful to Jhovanny Andres Mejia Guisao for valuable discussions and his helpful guide and advice with the software used in this study.
 The work of M. A. Arroyo-Ure\~na is supported by ``Estancias posdoctorales por M\'exico (CONAHCYT)" and ``Sistema Nacional de Investigadores" (SNI-CONAHCYT).
 S. Rosado-Navarro thanks to Vicerrector\'ia de Investigaci\'on y Estudios de Posgrado through ``Centro Interdisciplinario de Investigaci\'on y ense\~nanza de la Ciencia".
 E. A. Herrera-Chac\'on acknowledges support from CONAHCYT.